zhanglab-srm/4Pi-SIM/README.md

 # How to run

-Step 1: Download the example dataset and place the ‘Data’ folder (including raw dataA, dataB, and OTF) in the same folder as the main code ‘Main_4Pi_SIM_reconstruction.m’.
+Step 1: Step 1: Download the example dataset and place the 'Data' folder, which includes raw data A, data B, and OTF, in the same directory as the main code 'Main_4Pi_SIM_reconstruction.m'.

 The example dataset is available at: https://doi.org/10.6084/m9.figshare.25714068.

-Step 2: Open the 'Main_4Pi_SIM_reconstruction.m' code.
-Set the initial parameter 'isOPD=1' and run this code.
-Then, select the raw data 'ER_T86_A.tif'.
+Step 2: Open the 'Main_4Pi_SIM_reconstruction.m' code and set the initial parameter 'isOPD' to 1.
+Run this code.
+Next, select the raw data file 'ER_T86_A.tif'.
 The code will automatically choose the optimal OPD OTF for Wiener reconstruction.
-If traditional reconstruction is required, set the initial parameter 'isOPD=0'.
-In this case, the code will not estimate OPD and reconstruct with a zero OPD OTF.
+If traditional reconstruction is needed, set the initial parameter 'isOPD' to 0.
+In this case, the code will not estimate OPD and will reconstruct with a zero OPD OTF.

 # Testing environments
   - Microsoft Windows 11 64-bit